viki2711/My-Shop/README.md

 * The user can delete only his photos when he logged in.
 * The photo deleted from account page and the home page all together.

+# commit 6
 Edit photos info -
 * Update the title, description, artist name and price.
 * Updating possible just for logged in user from his account.

+# commit 7
+View large photo -
+* View photo - enlarge the photo and see the info

 Home page - all uploads from all the users
 Account page - the users see just their uploads and can delete them

 More features will be added in the next version:
-* View photo - enlarge the photo and see the info: price, photographer's name..
 * Sell photo
 * Buy photo